 Their unequaled versatility, style and adaptability have made them a prime material for every other room in the home and now new finishes are making them a realistic choice for bathrooms as well.

 If you’re not convinced, however, or are unwilling to take on the minor maintenance issues that come with hardwood floors in the bathroom maybe you should consider ceramic tiles made to look like wood.
 You will still get the warm look of hardwood without even the potential for water related issues.

-Italian bath furniture design company Mastella has unveiled a bathroom suite that is designed by architect Oriano Favaretto.
+Italian bath furniture design companyveiled a bathroom suite that is designed by architect Oriano Favaretto.
 This new bathroom suite is one of bathroom collections from Mastella that was presented on Cersaie 2010.
 Inspired by the exquisite Calla lily flower, this Italian bathroom suite shows the graceful lines and smooth white finish.

 The new bathroom suite consists of bathroom appliances such us a freestanding bathtub, pedestal sinks, and white faucets and taps.
 I am sure you can’t deny the organic and creative appeal of this lovely bathroom.
 The organic design gives a fabulous focal point in a variety of spaces, from modern minimalist to eclectic to artistic, like this bathroom with its beautiful.
 The cool thing is the bathtubs and sinks repeat the shape of the flower and made of a blend of acrylic resins and minerals.
 Thanks of materials they make the suite very hygienic, durable and soft to the touch.
 The finishing touch of this cool bathroom design is the hardware – white faucets and taps in the form of a drop which is an awesome and also very natural addition to them.
 The last thing that makes the suite more distinct is equipped with unconventional wood floors and diverse artwork.
 It makes the bathroom looks more beautiful.